A year after Turkey's earthquake, hundreds of thousands of people remain in shelters

 Will officials be held accountable?

-If you ask 42-year-old Antakya resident Mehmet Dogu, who's living in a shipping container, who's to blame for the poorly built structures that collapsed so quickly in the earthquakes, he doesn't hesitate.
+If you ask 24-year-old Antakya resident Mehmet Dogu, who's living in a shipping container, who's to blame for the poorly built structures that collapsed so quickly in the earthquakes, he doesn't hesitate.

 "Well, people are blaming the municipality, of course, because they are the ones who let you build a seven-story, or a 10-story building," he says.
 "Where do you get the license?
 You get the license from the municipality."